 Watch Fullmetal Alchemist: Brotherhood if you like: Action with dark atmosphere, brotherly bonds.

 Space Dandy follows the Johnny Bravo-like bounty hunter Dandy, his robot QT, and an alien with feline qualities nicknamed “Meow” as they journey through space and get into all sorts of shenanigans.
-It’s an odd, quirky, and brilliant series with space zombies, alternate dimensions, and all manner of strange aliens adding to the insanity.
+It’s a quirky and brilliant series that has space zombies, alternate dimensions, and all manner of strange aliens adding to the insanity.
 Almost every episode tells a different story that isn’t connected to the others, so the only thing you can really expect is to laugh a whole lot.
+Space Dandy also has the occasional emotional beat, and they’re surprisingly effective when considering how absurd the show is as a whole.
+It’s not only a great gateway anime, but it’s my favorite of the decade.

 Watch Space Dandy if you like: Science fiction comedies.

 Castlevania (which some may argue isn’t actually an anime) and Hellsing Ultimate (Not Hellsing, that’s very different) are both fairly short series with engaging stories, tragic anti-heroes, overwhelmingly powerful, inhuman monsters with a taste for blood, and some seriously hardcore supernatural action.
 I would say something like “vampires haven’t been this badass since Blade 2,” but oh man, Blade wishes he was this cool!

 Watch Hellsing Ultimate and/or Castlevania if you like: Vampires, supernatural action, dark stories.